near-everything/api/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-The everything api is the interface of the [inventory of everything](https://everything.dev).
+The everything api is the interface of the [inventory of everything](https://everything.dev): a centralized database of real, tangible assets that can then be used as the foundation for decentralized marketplaces, services, tools-- in the effort to create a circular economy that makes sense for everyone.

 <p align="right">(<a href="#top">back to top</a>)</p>